 All payroll taxes that are paid by the employer, as well as taxes withheld from employee paychecks such as employer FICA tax, are reported on Form 941 and filed quarterly.
 Let’s now take a look at how to calculate FICA tax owed, how to make payments, and the due dates you must adhere to, plus penalties for not paying or paying late.

-For Social Security, the employer and employee must each pay on employee wages up to a maximum salary of $147,000 for 2022.
-What this means is that once an employee has earned $147,000, no additional Social Security is deducted from their paycheck for the remainder of the year.
+This portion of the FICA taxes has a tax wage limit, which means that once an employee’s gross wage has reached the threshold, no additional Social Security is deducted for the remainder of the year.
 Since your tax amount must match the employee’s, you would also have no additional Social Security liability for the remainder of the year.
-(For reference, the maximum amount you and your employee each will pay is $9,114 for the year.)

 Year | Social Security Wage Limit |